-Car Teams A car team must consist of one vehicle and not less than 2 (TWO) and not more than 6 (SIX) persons including the driver.
+A car team must consist of one vehicle and not less than 2 and not more than 6 team members including the driver.

-Team Numbers Each team will be issued a Team Number by the Secretary to the Event.
-Teams may request a team number (0 to 39) but priority will be given to teams who have used a given Team Number in previous Elephant Charges.
+Each team will be issued a team number by the Secretary to the Event which must be displayed on the car or motorbikes.
+Teams may request a team number but priority will be given to teams who have used a given Team Number in previous Elephant Charges.

-FEES & SPONSORSHIP PLEDGES The Elephant Charge 2016 is run on a not for profit basis and its purpose is to raise money for Charge Charities.
+The Fuchs Elephant Charge 2022 is run on a not-for-profit basis and its purpose is to raise money for Charge Charities.

-A minimum Entry Fee of $500 is payable to Elephant Charge Zambia Ltd by each team.
-The entry fee will be used by the organisers to pay for any costs not covered by event sponsors.
+An entry fee of $500 (reduced early-bird fee of $400 before August) must be paid by each team.
+The entry fee will be used by the organisers to pay for any event costs not covered by event sponsors.

-ADVERTISING While entrants are encouraged to find and advertise their own sponsors, they MUST carry any advertising provided by the organisers.
+While entrants are encouraged to find and advertise their own sponsors, they MUST carry on their cars any advertising provided by the organisers.

-RUNNING OF THE EVENT Registration All teams must report to the registration location on site for sign-in and fitting of DMDs between 09:00hrs and 13:00hrs on Friday 30th September.
+All teams must report to registration at the Charge location for sign-in, collection of pledges and fitting of GPS Tracking Devices between 11:00hrs and 15:00hrs on Friday.

-Each vehicle will be checked for eligibility, issued with sponsors material and fitted with a DMD.
+Each team will be scrutineered, issued with sponsors material and fitted with a GPS Tracking Device.

 Scrutineering for bike teams will include a check for suitable personal protective equipment for each rider.
 Each rider should report to scrutineering with all their equipment.

-Driver's Briefing and Course Maps A Driver's Briefing will be held at 16:00hrs on Friday 30th September.
+A Driver’s Briefing will be held at 17:00hrs on Friday.
 At the briefing each team will be issued with a course map showing the location and giving the coordinates of each of the 10 checkpoints and the HQ.

 Teams should study the map to decide on their route (checkpoints can be completed in any order) and identify the Tsetse-lines and Gauntlet.

-Start On the race day, Saturday 1st October, teams will proceed to a designated assembly point at HQ by 5:30hrs.
-At the assembly point, teams will gather in their respective starting groups.
-They will then proceed in convoy to their Starting checkpoints (given at the Team Briefing) by following an escort vehicle.
-Competitors will be started by the marshall at their checkpoint at 07:00 prompt.
+On the race day, Saturday, teams will proceed to a designated assembly point near HQ by 05:30hrs.
+At the assembly point, teams will gather in their respective starting convoys – identified by convoy letter (A, B, C etc).
+They will then proceed in convoy to their Starting checkpoints by following an escort vehicle.
+Competitors will be started by the marshal at their checkpoint at 07:00 prompt.